Asma-Shoukat/Asma-Shoukat/README.md

 ## About Me

-I'm an AI/ML student building hands-on experience across **Machine Learning, Computer Vision, and Retrieval-Augmented Generation (RAG)**, with a working foundation in C++ and databases.
-My goal is to understand how intelligent systems are actually designed and deployed — not just how they perform in a notebook.
+I'm an AI/ML student building hands-on experience across **Machine Learning, Computer Vision, and Retrieval-Augmented Generation (RAG)**, with a working foundation in C++ and databases.I have experience working with C++ and databases, along with problem-solving using data-driven approaches through academic and personal projects.
+My focus is on gradually building practical skills in AI & ML  and learning how real-world intelligent systems are designed and deployed.
+Passionate about exploring scalable AI solutions and improving my understanding through continuous practice, projects, and experimentation.

-- 🔭 Currently building projects in **Computer Vision** and **Retrieval-Augmented Generation**
-- 🌱 Deepening my skills in **LLM tooling** — LangChain, FAISS, and Hugging Face
-- 🎯 Working toward roles where I can apply AI to real, production-level problems
-- 💬 Open to discussing PyTorch, OpenCV, or RAG pipeline design

 <div align="center"><img src="https://capsule-render.vercel.app/api?type=rect&color=0:8A2BE2,100:00E5FF&height=2&width=1000" /></div>